-Theo’s Timber is the number one supplier of high quality timber in Manchester.
-We are a family owned business, based in Manchester and are experienced timber merchants and wholesalers, with clients throughout the North West.
-We provide all types and grades including Melamine Faced MDF from our extensive stock at discount prices.
+Theo’s Timber is the number one supplier of high-quality medium density fibreboard in Manchester.
+We are a family-owned business, based in Manchester and are experienced timber merchants and wholesalers, with clients throughout the North West.
+We are established MDF wood suppliers who provide all types and grades from our extensive stock at discount prices.
 If you have any questions or need more information please do not hesitate to contact us for help with your next project!

 Melamine Faced MDF Suppliers

 Our MDF boards supplied are available in standard, light or ultra-light density, and in a large number of sizes.
 In addition, we also stock a variety of specialist MDF types:

 Moisture Resistant MDF

 Low-grade MDF is prone to swelling and breaking when wet.
 Our moisture resistant MDF can be used for kitchens, bathrooms and even wet rooms.

 MDF is commonly used for indoor building projects.
 Our external MDF however, is ideal for outdoor use.
 For example, fencing, gates and summer houses.